Ivannnnnnnnnnnn/Neon-virus-builder/README.md

 Once i will not update the builder anymore i will make it open source

+You need to have pyinstaller installed

+If you do not open powershell and type pip install pyinstaller

 For any issues join discord server> https://discord.gg/SHmeTHpQuD

 !DISCLAIMER!